h2floh/GeoDistributedAzureBot/Doc/Deploy/DeployInfrastructure.md

 This script will do following steps:

+1. Determine which variant will be deployed
-1. Deploy Infrastructure with Terraform
+2. Deploy Infrastructure with Terraform

 After the script is successfully executed the Bot can be deployed to WebApps and infrastructure is ready for import a SSL certificate and activation of TrafficManager